-County cropland parcels are rented through 4-yr contracts so not all parcels are available every year.
-Public notices will be published on this website and in the Waukesha Freeman 2 weeks prior to bid openings, usually in September.
+County cropland parcels are rented through multi-year contracts so not all parcels are available every year.
+Public notices will be posted on this website and in the Waukesha Freeman 2 weeks prior to bid opening, usually in October.
 Producers renting County Cropland are required to follow the Waukesha County Cropland Conservation Standards below.
-Once a parcel is open for bid, complete the online bid proposal and follow the directions for submittal.
+Once a parcel is open for bid, complete the online bid and follow the directions for submittal.

 Wisconsin Working Lands Initiative was passed as a part of the state’s 2009-2011 biennial budget process.
 Main components include: the expansion and modernization of the state’s existing Farmland Preservation Program, the establishment of Agricultural Enterprise Areas, and a state program to help with the purchase of Agricultural Conservation Easements.

 The Wisconsin Working Lands Initiative provides landowners with an opportunity to claim Farmland Preservation Tax Credits through participation in the program.
 These tax credits are income tax credits that are applied against tax liability.
 Farmland Preservation is eligible in the Towns of Eagle, Oconomowoc and Ottawa.
 (See maps) Farmland Preservation Agreements are only eligible in the Ashippun/Oconomowoc Agricultural Enterprise Area.

 Under the Working Lands Program, farmers who claim a farmland preservation tax credit must comply with state soil and water conservation standards.

 More information can be found at the Wisconsin Department of Agriculture Trade and Consumer Protection (DATCP) website or contact Waukesha County Land Resources at (262) 896-8306.

 The Waukesha County Farmland Preservation Plan Update: 2011 was certified by DATCP in August 2011.